testsigmahq/testsigma-docs/src/pages/docs/runs/debug-test-case-failures.md

 2. Verify Video at the specific time (if available).

 3. Verify the Logs (Selenium Logs, Network logs, console logs) at the specified time.
+The Network logs are available for web apps.
+The Network logs are also available for native apps when they are executed via Browserstack Test Lab.

 4. Verify error message.